NordVPN and Hide My Ass (HMA) VPN are both popular services with many users around the world. But which one comes out on top in head-to-head testing?

 Streaming media is definitely a major use of VPNs.
 Hundreds of millions of people use a VPN to watch Netflix or to stream shows from other streaming media services.
-For example, using a VPN for BBC iPlayer.
+For example, using a VPN for BBC iPlayer is a popular activity.
 Many of the best VPNs work hard on this aspect of their service, giving users full access to streaming media sources around the world.

 Combine these facts with the slow download speeds demonstrated by HideMyAss in our recent testing, and we have a hard time recommending them for anyone who likes to stream media.

 NordVPN – NordVPN does a great job of streaming Netflix.
-No matter where you are located in the world, all you need to do is ask Nord Support, “How to securely watch Netflix with NordVPN?” and their system will spit back a list of the NordVPN servers that are currently working with Netflix.
-Below I’m streaming US Netflix from a location in Europe with a NordVPN server in the US:
+No matter where you are located in the world, you’ll have access to 15+ Netflix libraries through NordVPN servers.
+Below I’m streaming US Netflix with a NordVPN server in Washington:

 Much faster and more capable of connecting to more streaming media sources, NordVPN clearly is better than HMA for streaming.